Providing "points of light," volunteerism celebrated in Blowing Rock, elsewhere

 “National Volunteer Week celebrates the year-round impact of volunteers in our community.
 Volunteers are true change makers: dedicating their efforts to causes they care about, including disaster recovery, covid response, food drives, and more,” said Briles Johnson, Executive Director of VolunteerNC.
 “North Carolina is the great state we love because so many people volunteer their time and talents to serve their neighbors and communities.”

-More than 2.8 million North Carolina volunteers contributed over 265 million hours of service in 2021, meaning 35% of North Carolinians volunteered last year.
-More than 30% of North Carolinians participated in local groups or organizations and over 50% of North Carolinians donated $25 or more to charities.
+More than 2.8 million North Carolina volunteers contributed more than 265 million hours of service in 2021, meaning 35% of North Carolinians volunteered last year.
+More than 30% of North Carolinians participated in local groups or organizations and more than 50% of North Carolinians donated $25 or more to charities.

 “Without question, volunteerism has become a movement,” said Jim Zellner, president of The Rotary Club of Blowing Rock, “and this service club is a prime example of what can happen in a local community.
 Everyone in this club is a volunteer.
 One hundred percent of the money we raise through our activities, events, and member gifts goes to nonprofit, charitable causes.
 Our volunteers sell advertising and staff the gates for the Blowing Rock Charity Horse Show.
 Volunteers collect items for sale at our popular Charity Auction and volunteers run the entire event.
 The money we raise goes to support the work of terrific nonprofit work in the community, including organizations like Mountain Alliance, the Hunger and Health Coalition, Habitat for Humanity, OASIS, and so many others.”